22 Apr DO YOU HAVE A RIDGE VENT INSTALLED ON YOUR ROOF?

 There are two types of ridge vents:

 Over the course of the last 30 years, we have had an opportunity to watch our roof systems age over time.
 This is a unique opportunity that most roofing companies simply are not in business long enough to experience or simply over look.

 What we found is that actually combining a new ridge vent system with 1 or more strategically placed solar powered ventilators went a very long way in actively creating a consistent and positive air flow within the attic space.
-Thus, lowering energy costs, taking stress of heating and AC equipment while extending the life of the shingle roof system.
-Just another reason why hiring an actual shingle roof specialist versus the normal General Contractor or jack of all trades.
+Thus, lowering energy costs and taking stress off of heating and AC equipment, all while extending the life of the shingle roof system.
+Just another advantage to hiring an actual shingle roof specialist versus the normal General Contractor or jack of all trades.

 For all HonestRoof.com customers, we provide complimentary FREE upgrades in terms of installing Ridge Vents and Solar Fans on every roof replacement or new roof installation project that we undertake.